techmo-pl/tts-client/cpp/README.md

-C++ implementation of Tribune TTS gRPC client.
+C++ implementation of Techmo TTS gRPC client.

 Contents:
-- `libtribune-client`     Library implementing communication with Techmo Tribune TTS gRPC service.
+- `libtts-client`     Library implementing communication with Techmo Techmo TTS gRPC service.
-- `tribune-client`        Example of program using the library.
+- `tts-client`        Example of program using the library.

 This project uses cmake build.